1. Avoid Long, Cluttered Sentences

 9. Understand Header Tags

 If you know a little about SEO, then you should understand what a basic header is.
-If not, I’ll give you a rundown.
+If not, here's a rundown:

 10. Brand Voice + Tone